cloud-gov/cg-site/_posts/2023-01-19-release-notes.md

 ---
 layout: post
 date: January 19th 2023
-title: "January 19th cloud.gov Change Log"
+title: "January 19th Cloud.gov Change Log"
-excerpt: The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+excerpt: The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 ---

 Happy New Year!
-The cloud.gov team is working on providing change logs so everyone can see new features and updates.
+The Cloud.gov team is working on providing change logs so everyone can see new features and updates.
 Highlights this time include platform changes.

 # Change Log